mapbox/vector-tile-spec/2.0/README.md

 ##### 4.3.4.4.
 Polygon Geometry Type

-The `POLYGON` geometry type encodes a polygon or multipolygon geometry, each polygon consisting of an exterior ring containing zero or more interior rings.
+The `POLYGON` geometry type encodes a polygon or multipolygon geometry, each polygon consisting of exactly one exterior ring that contains zero or more interior rings.
 The geometry command sequence for a polygon consists of one or more repetitions of an `ExteriorRing` followed by zero or more `InteriorRing`s.
 Both `ExteriorRing`s and `InteriorRing`s MUST consist of one or more repetitions of a `MoveTo` command, followed by two or more `LineTo` commands, followed by exactly one `ClosePath` command:

 ```
 PolygonGeometry = (ExteriorRing InteriorRing*)+